 How can I make changes to my proposal after it is submitted?

 How you edit your proposal will depend on the status of your proposal and whether it is a single submission or separately submitted collaborative proposal.
+See the Preparing Proposal File Updates how-to guide and the Preparing Budget Revisions how-to guide for more information.

 When a proposal file update (PFU)/budget revision is initiated, the original submitted version remains intact until it is replaced by the proposal file update (PFU)/budget revision.
 If the proposal file update (PFU)/budget revision is not submitted, the original submission will remain and the collaborative set is not impacted.